cs-uob/COMSM0085/exercises/databases/src/databases/1/er-diagram.md

 to select the (initially empty) database called `data`, on which you have read and write permissions.
 Note that there is a semicolon at the end.

 As long as you started your MariaDB session in the folder with your script, you can now run the command `\.
-SCRTIPNAME.SQL`, that is a backslash, a period, a space and then the name of the script.
+SCRIPTNAME.SQL`, that is a backslash, a period, a space and then the name of the script.
 As this is a command directly for the MariaDB client rather than a command to be run on the server, it does not take a semicolon.

 If you get any errors, then `SHOW ERRORS;` will display more information.
 If not, check with `SHOW TABLES;` that your tables exist.